Giving Birth at Home: 13 Reasons to Consider a Home Birth - Baby Chick

 Easy parking for guests.

-Your family doesn’t have to pay valet, pay for parking, or navigate a giant parking lot and endless hallways to visit you.
+Your family doesn’t have to pay a valet, pay for parking, or navigate a giant parking lot and endless hallways to visit you.
 But you may want your visitors to wait a few days anyway

 You can keep your placenta.